Frequently Asked QuestionsPlease click on the plus sign icons to the left of each question to reveal answer.

 Yes, the society is a not-for-profit organisation and depends on the support of individuals to continue its vital work.
 For details of a will bequest, please contact the secretary.

-Yes we have computer files from the early 1900s to 1938
+Yes we have hard copies and computer files from the early 1900s to 1938

 Yes.
 We hold the burial registers for Lutwyche Cemetary